-We have delegated the administration of the Scheme to Link Market Services Limited (Link) under an Administration Services Agreement.
-Link keeps and maintains the register of unitholders and provides fund accounting services for the Scheme.
+We have delegated the administration of the Scheme to MUFG Pension & Market Services (NZ) Limited (MUFG) under an Administration Services Agreement.
+MUFG keeps and maintains the register of unitholders and provides fund accounting services for the Scheme.

-Investment Manager
+Investment Managers

-We have delegated investment management services to JBWere under an Investment Services and Relationship Agreement (ISRA).
+We have delegated investment management services to JBWere under an Investment Management Agreement.
 As lead investment manager, JBWere decides what investments to make within the parameters detailed in the Scheme's Statement of Investment Policy and Objectives (SIPO) and monitors those investments to ensure they remain in compliance with the SIPO.

-MFM has also appointed Bancorp under the ISRA to provide sector related investment management services in respect of NZ fixed interest assets and cash in the underlying investment funds that the Scheme invests into.
+MFM has also appointed Nikko (to be known as Amova Asset Management New Zealand Limited from 1 September 2025) under an Investment Management Agreement to provide sector related investment management services in respect of NZ fixed interest assets in the underlying investment funds that the Scheme invests into.

-• See section 10 'Conflicts of interest' on page 25 for more information about how conflicts of interest may apply to our investment managers and how these are managed.
+• See section 10 Conflicts of interest on page 28 for more information about how conflicts of interest may apply to our investment managers and how these are managed.